Ko 2: Reception

-A critic from The Times of India rated the film two-and-a-half out of five and wrote that "we get scenes that lack rhythm, flat staging and are tonally way off the mark, and actors who are badly directed".
-A critic from Rediff.com rated the film two out of five stars and wrote that "Director Sarath’s intentions may have been good but Ko 2 is too dreary to make an impact".
+A critic from The Times of India rated the film 2.5/5 and wrote, "We get scenes that lack rhythm, flat staging and are tonally way off the mark, and actors who are badly directed".
+A critic from Rediff.com rated the film 2/5 stars and wrote, "Director Sarath’s intentions may have been good but Ko 2 is too dreary to make an impact".
 Baradwaj Rangan of The Hindu wrote that "Ko 2 is a nice-enough change from the macho vigilante movies we usually get".